 Nadav Malin, President of BuildingGreen, will emcee the Material Health Open Innovation Symposium and moderate the closing Roundtable discussion.
 Mr. Malin is the building industry’s go-to resource for thoughtful perspective on the materials and design solutions that define sustainable building practice.
 As president of BuildingGreen, he oversees the company’s industry-leading information and community-building websites BuildingGreen.com and LEEDuser.

 In celebration of 10 years of Material Health advancement, HPDC is offering a 25% discount to new members through November 17, 2020.
-Organizations, practitioners, students and community members are encouraged to take advantage of this membership discount, and attend the Symposium for free as an HPDC member.
-Click here to join, and use promo code HPDC25 at checkout for any level of HPDC membership.
-Then register here for the Material Health Open Innovation Symposium.
+Organizations, practitioners, students and community members are encouraged to take advantage of this membership discount.
+Click here to join, and use promo code HPDC25 at checkout to receive a 25% discount for any level of HPDC membership.

 For further information about Material Health Open Innovation Symposium, click on this link to visit the HPD Collaborative website.

 HPDC is a not-for-profit, member association with over 300 organizational members, representing the full spectrum of the building industry: architects, designers, building owners, manufacturers, consultants, tool developers, and others who all share a common purpose to improve the transparency of information and the material health of the built environment.
 The HPD Open Standard has become widely adopted as the industry standard for reporting on building product contents and associated health information, since its launch in 2012, with over 7,000 HPD reports publicly available.
 HPDC members champion the continuous improvement of the building industry’s performance through transparency, openness and innovation in the practices of reporting, disclosure, specification and selection of building products.
 For more information, visit hpd-collaborative.org.